Mechanical Engineering (MECH)

 PR/CR: A minimum grade of C is required unless otherwise indicated.

-Prerequisite: eligibility for graduation in the current academic year or registered in third year Industrial Cooperative Education Program.
-Prerequisites: (ENG 2030 or ENG 2040 or the former ENG 2010) and MECH 3170 and (MECH 3652 or the former MECH 4650).
+Prerequisite: Students must either be in their graduating year to register or be registered in third year Industrial Cooperative Education Program.
+Prerequisites: (ENG 2040 or the former ENG 2030) and MECH 3170 and MECH 3652 and permission of the department.

-Prerequisite: eligibility for graduation in the current academic year or registered in third year Industrial Cooperative Education Program.
-Prerequisites: (ENG 2030 or ENG 2040 or the former ENG 2010) and MECH 3170 and (MECH 3652 or the former MECH 4650).
+Prerequisite: Students must either be in their graduating year to register or be registered in third year Industrial Cooperative Education Program.
+Prerequisites: (ENG 2040 or the former ENG 2030) and MECH 3170 and MECH 3652 and permission of the department.

 MECH 4870 Fracture and Failure of Engineering Materials 4 cr